Meet the team at Sunderland People First

 Amber has worked alongside the advocates with the University of Sunderland students on their Adaptive Activity Module, to ensure inclusion for people with a learning disability and autistic people in sporting activities.
 Amber is a trained facilitator for Oliver McGowan tier 1 and 2 mandatory training.
 She also develops Be Cancer/Be Screening Aware training and has previously delivered Learning Disability Awareness training.

 Amber has a degree in Ballet and Contemporary Dance.
-In her spare time, she likes to run and go for a drink at the pub.
+In her spare time, she likes to walk her dog, Dollie.

 Board of Directors